Booking Your Flight

-The Portland airport is not very large and is easy to navigate.
-However, once you have picked up your suitcase, you need to be ready for more traveling, as Eugene is about 200km from the Portland airport.
-One of the most common transportation services is the Groome Transportation, which will leave you very close to campus at the Phoenix Inn hotel.
+The Portland Airport (PDX) is located about 2 hours from the UO Eugene campus, and about 30 minutes from the UO Portland campus.
+For students traveling to Eugene, one of the most common transportation services is Groome Transportation, which will leave you very close to campus at the Phoenix Inn hotel.
 There are several other options for ground transportation that you can explore.

 Mobile phones/cell phones